sukhanova/JavaScript-Arrays/README.md

-# JavaScript-Arrays Challange to build Quiz
+# JavaScript-Arrays Challenge to build Quiz

 ## How to run it?